For Science

 668

-As you can see, it makes to difference how long the years and the days are, or how many days are in a year.
+As we can see, it makes no difference how long the years and the days are, or how many days are in a year.
 The mechanism applies universally.

 On Earth, a week is simply a period of 10 days: 7 working days and 3 weekend days.
 There are no months and the weekdays don't have names,